andrewwhitehead/split-accum/README.md

 ## General performance characteristics

 Performance numbers are currently evaluated on a 2021 Macbook Pro.
+Performance would be lower on mobile devices, but is still expected to be reasonable.

 - Each revocation can be encoded in 52 bytes (+ framing)
 - Each epoch update is 148 bytes per partition (+ framing)